Executive Assistant Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for executive assistants in Hawaii?

 Visa sponsorship for executive assistants in Hawaii is most common among large organizations with established HR and legal infrastructure.
-Honolulu-based employers in healthcare, hospitality, and the federal sector, including hospital networks, resort management companies, and defense contractors operating around Pearl Harbor, have a track record of filing H-1B and other work visa petitions for administrative professionals.
+Honolulu-based employers in healthcare, hospitality, and the federal sector, including hospital networks, resort management companies, and defense contractors operating around Pearl Harbor, have a track record of filing H-1B visa and other work visa petitions for administrative professionals.

 Which visa types are most common for executive assistant roles in Hawaii?